- API v2.0 updates, September 15, 2016

 If you use the authentication token to access this service, you can view and perform next generation Cloud Servers API operations against your next generation servers.

 Next generation servers might show multiple endpoints to enable regional choice.
 Select the appropriate endpoint for the region that you want to interact with by examining the

-For detailed information about authentication through the Identity Service v2.0, see the Cloud Identity Client Developer Guide.
+For detailed information about authentication through the Identity service v2.0, see the Rackspace Identity Client Developer Guide.

 A new authentication endpoint has been added and changes have been made to the service catalog.
-For detailed information about authentication through the Identity Service v2.0, see the Cloud Identity API Guide.
+For detailed information about authentication through the Identity service v2.0, see the Rackspace Identity API Guide.

 - The 256 MB flavor has been removed from the next generation Cloud Servers.
 While these small instances were appropriate in certain cases, they often caused performance problems for applications and placed undue stress on underlying host machines.
 This change reduces the number of application performance issues and improves the overall Cloud Servers experience.

 - Next generation Cloud Servers now implements a single vCPU allocation scheme across all operating systems.
 Unlike the earlier vCPU allocation scheme, which was optimized for burst on Linux and for CPU consistency on Windows, the new scheme favors consistent CPU performance while retaining some burst potential.
 The number of vCPUs is reduced for some flavors and increased for others to simplify Cloud Servers while balancing predictability and value.

 - OpenStack ready.
 Rackspace continuously integrates with OpenStack code, which means that you have nearly immediate access to product enhancements from the OpenStack community.